 Conflict between coworkers is inevitable.
-Mastering how to resolve conflict in the workplace is where power lies for you to make a difference with your people, your teams, and ultimately your customers.
-You cannot have a successful workforce that is productive and uplifted when they are constantly dealing with disagreements that negatively affect their work.
+Mastering how to resolve conflict in the workplace is where power lies.
+For you to make a difference with your people, your teams, and ultimately your customers, you must master conflict resolution.
+You cannot have a successful workforce that is productive and uplifted when they are constantly dealing with disagreements.
+Continuous disagreements negatively affect work.

 Here are five ways to approach and incorporate skills with helping coworkers dissolve conflict to better solutions.
 When they see your willingness to respect their perspectives and feelings on any matter, you support a healthier workforce and environment where your people want to stay.